 The Garmin / PulsedLight LIDAR-Lite rangefinder is a low-cost optical distance measurement solution with a 40m range under most operating conditions, low power consumption, and small form factor.
-This sensor can be purchased from Sparkfun and these distributors and then technical info can be found here.
+This sensor can be purchased from many online retailers including Sparkfun.
+Technical info can be found here.

-A number of problems have been found with the Lidar-Lite v2.
-Attempts to resolve these issues with the developers of the product have not been entirely successful.
+A number of problems have been found with the Lidar-Lite v1 & v2 and it is not yet clear if these issues are resolved in v3.
+Attempts to resolve these issues with the manufacture have not been entirely successful.
 These notes serve as a warning to potential users.
-It is not yet clear if these issues have been resolved in v3.

 The problems are:

-Both the newer blue-label and older black-label Lidars have a problem where they will sometimes return a distance of approximately 13m greater than the true distance.
+The lidar will sometimes (rarely) return a distance of approximately 13m greater than the true distance.
 This happens on both I2C and PWM.
-The problem is rare, but it has been recorded in several flight logs on several different aircraft.
-The problem has also been reproduced in extensive bench testing.
+The problem has been recorded in several flight logs on several different aircraft and has also been reproduced in extensive bench testing.

 When the problem happens the 13m offset usually locks in place, so all remaining readings from the Lidar for the rest of the flight will give a 13m offset.
 There have however been cases where the 13m offset disappears after a few seconds or minutes.

 The problem is much more likely to occur if the Lidar power supply fluctuates too much.
 The problem can be easily reproduced in a bench setup where the Lidar is initially powered at below 4V then the voltage raised.

 Unfortunately low supply voltage is not the only trigger for the problem, so ensuring a good power supply will reduce the probability of the issue but not eliminate it.
 Multiple flight logs where the supply voltage to the Lidar is being monitored show the problem can occur with a good power supply.